-In addition, according to a 2014 study from University of Cape Town’s Environmental Policy Research Unit, shark tourism brings about $3,663,556 U.S. dollars into the economy of Gansbaai.
+In addition, according to a 2014 study from the University of Cape Town’s Environmental Policy Research Unit, shark tourism brings about $3,663,556 U.S. dollars into the economy of Gansbaai.

 However, controversy does exist.
 Some organizations say that over-chumming is causing sharks to become dependent and has increased shark attacks.

 “One of the misconceptions that people have is that we are using an unlimited amount of chum and bait and that we are out there feeding the sharks and making them used to humans and making them associate humans with food,” Myburgh said.

 By law, shark diving operators are only allowed 55 pounds of chum and bait per tour.

 “We are not allowed to deliberately feed the sharks, but even if the shark does get hold of the bait, it doesn’t offer the shark any reward for the effort of chasing it,” Myburgh said.
 “The tuna heads have very little energy value.
 Most of the time, the shark will lose interest once it has taken the bait.”

 None of the sharks encountered are residents of Gansbaai Bay area .
 Most are nomadic and don’t spend enough time in the area to start to associate the boats with food.

 “The magnetic field created around the cage by the steel of the cage will prevent the shark from sensing the humans in the cage,” Myburgh said.
 “Therefore, the shark can never associate humans with food.”